 Queen Ishtar told the people that Tammuz was now ascended to his father, Baal, and that the two of them would be with the worshipers in the sacred candle or lamp flame as Father, Son, and Spirit.

 Ishtar, who was now worshiped as the “Mother of God and Queen of Heaven”, continued to build her mystery religion.
 She told the worshipers that when Tammuz was killed by the wild pig, some of his blood fell on the stump of an evergreen tree, and the stump grew into a full new tree overnight.
-This made the evergreen tree sacred by the blood of Tammuz.
+The tree was given new life by the blood of Tammuz, and the evergreen became sacred.

 She also proclaimed a forty day period of sorrow each year prior to the anniversary of the death of Tammuz (Ezekiel 8).
 During this time, no meat was to be eaten.